vibqetowi/soen321-project-log/README.md

           "tag": "20160421442_17016970144142388"
         },
         ```
     - "Premium" i.e., suggestive messages for free: I successfully prompted a suggestive response, and it seems like the server sends it automatically, then a subscription check is done client-side, and the client scrambles the response.
 Technically, if one were really desperate, one could sext with their AI girlfriend through Burp Suite.
-Last content warning, it is honestly hard to read.
+Last content warning, it is quite painful to read.
       - Screenshot: ![Alt text](images/eva1.png)
         As a side note, it seems like the adult star Eva Elfie actually consented to this, so at least her information is protected (but not ours). [source](https://proxitok.pussthecat.org/%40theevaelfiedf/video/7300879488584371499)
       - res: